 Joining this initiative means publicly committing to ensure that one’s Climate Strategy is in line with scientific goals, adhering to an internationally shared framework with similar goals for companies comparable in size or sector.

-Following an updated assessment of its Carbon Footprint and emissions, Riri will establish its Science Based Target for emissions reductions and submit this for validation by the SBT Initiative.
+Following an updated assessment of its Carbon Footprint and emissions, Riri will establish its Science Based Target for emissions reductions.